Can I Compost In Winter?

 How Can I Speed Up Composting In Winter?

-If compost processing speed is important to you, you can increase the speed of decomposition (even in winter) by maintaining a larger pile, turning the pile more frequently, and keeping it covered with a tarp to help it stay warm.
-These habits will increase the microbe activity that generates heat inside the pile and help prevent the pile from freezing.
+If compost processing speed is important to you, you can increase the speed of decomposition (even in winter) by maintaining a larger pile and keeping it covered with a tarp to help it stay warm.
+Depending on the size of the pile, turning it may help keep it warm or cool it down.
+It will stay warmer if there is new organic matter to be processed by microorganisms (they generate the heat), but the action of turning the pile will release heat as you turn.

 Can I Ignore My Compost In Cold Weather?